Donovand4/ConditionalAccessPolicyReport/README.md

     5. Review and accept the required permissions.
     6. The report can be executed as soon as the permissions are granted on the application.

+    Optional: Certificate authentiction requires that permissions 'Policy.Read.All', 'Directory.Read.All' are added to the application before authenticating.

 # Example
     Generates a report in the CSV and HTML format in the same location where the script is located.
     PS C:\> Generate-ConditionalAccessReport.ps1 -OutputFormat All -TenantID <TenantID>